Observers for compressible Navier-Stokes equation: Numerical experiments on the 1D compressible Navier-Stokes observer

 As $\varphi_{u1}$ increases, the decay rate increases, until $\varphi_{u1}$ reaches $4\pi\sqrt{\gamma}-4\nu\pi^2 \simeq 12.895$ (see remark in section~\ref{subsec-remark}), for which the discriminant is equal to $0$, and then positive for increasing $\varphi_{u1}$.
 The corresponding optimal decay rate is $d_{th}=2\pi\sqrt{\gamma}\simeq 7.434$ (see section~\ref{subsec-remark}).
 We can see that the decay rate then decreases, as the discriminant takes larger positive values, so that one of the two eigenvalues gets closer to $0$.

-One can see on figure~\ref{fig00} (left panel, blue and magenta curves) that the error decreases much stronger than the case of no feedback (figure~\ref{fig00}, left panel, red curve).
+One can see on figure~\ref{fig00} (left panel, dotted and dash-dotted curves) that the error decreases much stronger than the case of no feedback (figure~\ref{fig00}, left panel, solid curve).
 We can also see that with increasing $\varphi_u$, the period of oscillations increases and eventually there are no oscillations (discriminant is positive).
 It confirms that the decay rate decreases if $\varphi_{u1}$ is increased too much.

 Similar results have been observed for other values of the diffusion $\nu$, and for other modes $k$, and in each case, these numerical results match well with the theoretical predictions.